nasa/harmony-regression-tests/README.md

 Output will be in the bucket specified with the `REGRESSION_TEST_OUTPUT_BUCKET` environment variable with a folder for each notebook.

-## Clean Up Test Resources
+#### Clean Up Test Resources

 The prior scripts do not clean up allocated resources.
-To remove the resources used to run the test, run.
+To remove the resources used to run the test, run this command from the terraform directory.

     $ terraform destroy

 Tests outputs are not automatically deleted.

-# Notebook Development
+## Notebook Development

 Notebooks and support files should be placed in a subdirectory of the `test` directory.